Buttercream Frosting

 Instructions

-1. In a stand mixer, add the butter and the vegetable shortening.
-Beat together on medium speed until combined and fluffy.
-Around 5 minutes
+• In a stand mixer, add the butter and beat together on medium speed until smooth and creamy.
+Add the vanilla extract to the butter and continue to beat until well combined.

 Notes